|

 writer-in-residence in the Science Faculty at Bristol

-founder and editor of The
+lab.
+I am also founder and managing editor of The Short Review, an online

-an online journal dedicated to reviewing short story
+journal dedicated to reviewing short story collections

-collections and anthologies and showcasing short story
+and anthologies and showcasing short story authors.

 |